This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Exercise your elbow:

 You should begin to exercise your arm in a few days, once you are able to move your elbow without pain.
 Exercises will help decrease stiffness and improve the strength of your arm.
-Ask what kind of exercises you should do.
+Ask your healthcare provider what kind of exercises you should do.

 - Make sure you warm up and stretch before you exercise.